Hank

 00:00 / 00:00

-His had been a long, torturous road to Nashville; it began far above the northeast boundaries of Maine, in the windswept village of Brooklyn in Nova Scotia.
-He was one of four children (he had three sisters), and his life became difficult when he was only eight and his parents divorced.
-That event plunged him into a series of misadventures that resembled something out of a Dickens novel: He was sent off to his paternal grandparents, but he routinely ran away and made his way back to his mother.
+Hank Snow endured a slow, agonizing road to Nashville which began far above the northeast boundaries of Maine in the windswept village of Brooklyn, Nova Scotia.
+One of four children, his life became difficult when he was only eight, and his parents divorced.
+That event plunged him into a series of misadventures that resembled something out of a Dickens novel: He was sent to live with his paternal grandparents, but he routinely ran away and made his way back to his mother.
 When she remarried, Snow found himself dealing with a violent stepfather.
 “I was treated by him . . . like a dog,” Snow recalled.
-“I took many beatings from him and still carry scars across my body that were left by his hamlike hands.”
-To escape this abuse, as a teenager Snow went to sea working on a fishing trawler in the wild North Atlantic, where he entertained the crew by singing and playing the harmonica.
-At home, his mother let him listen to Victrola records, first by Vernon Dalhart, then by the new singer Jimmie Rodgers.
+“I took many beatings from him and still carry scars across my body that were left by his ham-like hands.”
+To escape this abuse, the teenage Snow worked on a fishing trawler in the wild North Atlantic, where he entertained the crew by singing and playing the harmonica.
+At home, his mother let him listen to Victrola records – first by Vernon Dalhart, then by the new singer Jimmie Rodgers.

-By 1933 Snow, armed with a mail order Timothy Eaton guitar, began singing over CHNS in Halifax; he also met and married a local Dutch-Irish girl named Minnie Blanch Aalders.
-The young couple soon obtained a serious radio job sponsored by the laxative company Crazy Water Crystals, and Snow began billing himself Hank the Yodeling Ranger after learning that Jimmie Rodgers had been made an honorary Texas Ranger.
+Snow began singing on CHNS in Halifax in 1933, and met and married a local Dutch Irish girl, Minnie Blanch Aalders.
+The young couple soon found a radio job sponsored by Crazy Water Crystals.
+Snow began billing himself Hank the Yodeling Ranger after learning that Jimmie Rodgers was made an honorary Texas Ranger.

-In October 1936 Snow traveled to Montreal to make his first records for Canadian Bluebird (an RCA budget imprint): “Lonesome Blue Yodel” and “Prisoned Cowboy.”
-A series of releases followed, including hits such as “Blue Velvet Band,” “Galveston Rose,” and “My Blue River Rose.”
-All told, he made some ninety recordings for Canadian Bluebird between 1936 and l949, but only a handful were then released in the United States.
+In October 1936, Snow traveled to Montreal to make his first records for RCA imprint Canadian Bluebird.
+“Lonesome Blue Yodel” and “Prisoned Cowboy” began a series of releases, including hits such as “Blue Velvet Band,” “Galveston Rose,” and “My Blue River Rose.”
+Snow made around ninety recordings for Canadian Bluebird between 1936 and l949, but only a handful were released in the United States.

-After a couple of abortive stays in Hollywood and West Virginia, Snow finally was able to crack the American market in l948.
-An expert rider, he often toured with a trick riding show, featuring his horse Pawnee.
-He was a modest success in Dallas on the Big D Jamboree and contacted Ernest Tubb, a fellow admirer of Rodgers.
-Tubb liked Snow’s work very much and began to pester the Grand Ole Opry staff on his behalf; the Opry finally relented, and invited Snow to join.
-He was introduced onstage by Hank Williams.
+After a couple of unproductive stays in Hollywood and West Virginia, Snow finally cracked the American market in l948.
+An expert rider, he often toured with a trick riding show featuring his horse Pawnee.
+He was a modest success in Dallas on the Big D Jamboree and it was on that show that Snow met Ernest Tubb, a fellow admirer of Rodgers.
+Tubb liked Snow’s work very much and began to advocate for him with the Grand Ole Opry.
+The Opry finally relented and invited Snow to join in 1950.
+He was introduced by Hank Williams.

-In addition to recording distinctive hits like these, Snow became one of the first country singers to see the LP as the basic creative unit, and created some of the first theme, or concept, albums.
-He also utilized his considerable skills as a guitarist (his inspiration had been the Farr brothers from the Sons of the Pioneers) to do a series of duets with Chet Atkins.
+In addition to recording distinctive hits, Snow became one of the first country singers to see the LP as the fundamental creative unit for recording artists and made some of the first concept albums.
+He also put his considerable guitar skills to use (his inspiration had been the Farr brothers from the Sons of the Pioneers) to do a series of duets with Chet Atkins.

 – Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.